aimee-mcneil-melville/ToDo-Full-Stack/README.md

-# JavaScript Kata: Objects and Arrays
+# Kata: Objects and Arrays

 ## Introduction